ansys/pychemkin/doc/source/index.rst

         :link: user_guide
         :link-type: doc

-        Understand key concepts for using PyChemkin and where to access Chemkin manuals for information on the parameters, options, and theory related to the properties and reactor models.
+        Understand key concepts for using PyChemkin and learn where you can access Chemkin manuals for information on the parameters, options, and theory related to the properties and reactor models.